cadecrow/use-stateful-url/README.md

 # use-stateful-url

-A powerful React hook for managing state synchronized with URL hash parameters.
-Perfect for creating shareable URLs with filters, modals, and other stateful UI components.
+A React hook for managing state synchronized with URL hash parameters.
+Useful for allowing specified pieces of state to be copy-able for sending in links or for state changes to be navigable via forward and back in the browser.
+Perfect for creating shareable URLs with filters, active modals, and other stateful UI components.

 I would love to expand this to more frameworks / communities in the future.
 I know many frameworks do not have the same "UI is a function of state" philosophy as React, but I could see the intended function for this project being useful in a mutated form appropriate for each framework.
 (Where are my other Solid.js interested folks)